California Water Service Group

 Audit Committee Charter

-The purpose of the Audit Committee of the Board of Directors (the “Committee”) is to represent and assist the Board in oversight of (a) the quality and integrity of the California Water Service Group (“Company”)’s financial statements; (b) the Company’s compliance with legal, environmental, regulatory and reporting requirements; (c) the qualifications, performance and independence of the Company’s Independent Registered Public Accounting Firm (“IRPAF”); and (d) the Company’s internal audit function.
+The purpose of the Audit Committee of the Board of Directors (the “Committee”) is to represent and assist the Board in oversight of (a) the quality and integrity of the California Water Service Group (“Company”)’s financial statements; (b) the Company’s compliance with legal, environmental, regulatory and reporting requirements; (c) the qualifications, performance and independence of the Company’s Independent Registered Public Accounting Firm (“IRPAF”); (d) the Company’s internal audit function; (e) cybersecurity risk; and (f) third party supplier risk.

 II.
 Committee Membership